sayeedkhalshi/learnea-dev-docs/README.md

 <h1>everylearning.org</h1>
-<p>This learning system is being developed from my ongoing research on Learning Science.
+<>This learning system is being developed from my ongoing research on Learning Science.
+Purpose is to document each terms, each perspective, each hypothesis, each learning curve, each understanding and each learning process.
-This book is being written and
+A book is being written. </p>
 <h3>Philosophy</h3>
 <ul>
     <li>Document each learning - each hypothesis from each perspective.
 Where hypothesises don't have to be proved.
 Every expression is already because someone had felt it.
 Maybe from a distorted sense but still they faced it.
 We need to know what certain perspective has to say for a certain situation. </li>